Bayesian model-based clustering for populations of network data: A Mixture of Measurement Error models

 \subsection{Model formulation}

-To begin with we assume underlying the network data there is a latent representative network with adjacency matrix denoted by $A_{\mathcal{G}^{*}}$.
+To begin with, we assume underlying the network data there is a latent representative network with adjacency matrix denoted by $A_{\mathcal{G}^{*}}$.
 In addition, we assume that the probability of observing a false positive or false negative edge between two nodes in the network data is independent of the pair of nodes considered.
 Thus, the false positive probability, $p$, and false negative probability, $q$, can be viewed as scalars.
-Under this specification, the probability mass function of the edge state between nodes $(i,j)$ in network observation $k$, given $A_{\mathcal{G}^{*}}(i,j)$, $p$, $q$, is
+In this way, we limit model complexity in terms of the number of parameters to be inferred.
+The specification of component specific $n\times n$ matrices of false positive probabilities and false negative probabilities would lead to a drastic increase in the number of model parameters.
+A compromise assumes matrices $P,Q$ share an SBM structure defined by the true network $A_{\mathcal{G}^{*}}$, as in \cite{le2018estimating}.
+However this assumption would only be relevant where an SBM structure is already known to be appropriate, which might not be appropriate for some applications.
+We discuss this further in Section \ref{sec6}.